Mathématique: The Set of All You Don't Know

 “What kind of opportunity?”

-“The Air Force and the Lucian Alliance are both trying, very hard, to unlock a new destination via the gate network,” Telford says.
+“The Air Force and the Lucian Alliance are trying, very hard, to unlock a new destination via the gate network,” Telford says.
 “They want the same thing.
 A new frontier.
-A possible advantage in the fight against the Ori.”
+An advantage in the fight against the Ori.”

 “You’re talking about the nine-chevron address,” Volker says, putting a working model together, like always.
 He hopes Imaginary Rush takes note.
 “The one you think has something to do with ascension.”

 “Yeah,” Telford says.
 “I’ve played both sides—by choice and by chance—trying to make it happen.
-I don’t like the Air Force, with their rigid bureaucracy that does more harm than good, the way they’ve built themselves around the work of Daniel Fucking Jackson, who talks a great game but who pushes boundaries in a way that I—” Telford breaks off, clenching his jaw, pausing to take a long breath.
+I don’t like the Air Force, with their rigid bureaucracy that does more harm than good, the way they’ve built themselves around the work of Daniel Fucking Jackson, who talks a great game but who pushes boundaries in a way I—” Telford breaks off, clenches his jaw, pauses to take a long breath.
 “I don’t like the Air Force.
 But I hate the Alliance.
-With their drugs and their distortions and their lies and their fucking psychotropic corn and the way that they cut themselves off at the knees, like idiots, demanding blind loyalty and destroying their best thinkers—” he breaks off again.
+With their drugs and their distortions and their lies and their fucking psychotropic corn and the way they cut themselves off at the knees, like idiots, demanding blind loyalty and destroying their best thinkers.”

 “I know,” Telford whispers, like a guy at the end of his rope.
 “We need a third option.
 You, especially, need a third option.
 And, I think, now, we might have one.”